Bangladesh amends war crimes law, mulls banning Islamists

 Opposition benches were empty as the Bangladesh Nationalist Party (the BNP) of former premier Begum Khaleda Zia and its allies have been boycotting sessions almost since her arch rival, Sheikh Hasina, leader of the Awami League, took office in 2009.

-Hasina and Khaleda have rotated as prime minister of the south Asian country since 1991 and their unending enmity has earned them a reputation as the "Battling Begums."

-The two are likely to face off again in the next polls, party officials said.

-The BNP also accuses the prime minister of using the war crimes tribunal as a weapon against her opponents.
-Hasina denies the accusation.
+The BNP accuses the prime minister of using the war crimes tribunal as a weapon against its opponents.
+Hasina denies the allegation.

-In its first verdict last month, the tribunal sentenced a former Jamaat leader, Abul Kamal Azad, also an Islamic preacher, to death in absentia for killing, murder and torture.
+In its first verdict last month, the tribunal sentenced a former Jamaat leader, Abul Kamal Azad, also an Islamic preacher, to death in absentia for similar offences.

 Eight other Jamaat leaders, including its current and former chiefs, are being tried by the war crimes court that Hasina set up in 2010 to investigate abuses during the 1971 conflict.
 Three million people were killed and thousands of women were raped.